Qiskit/qiskit/docs/how_to/use_optimizationlevel.rst

 Plotting the Results
 ====================

-ou can visualize the results of your previous examples by generating plot that show the depth, number of gates, and number of CX gates of your quantum circuits.
+You can visualize the results of your previous examples by generating plot that show the depth, number of gates, and number of CX gates of your quantum circuits.

 .. testcode::